benjoka/thesis_bk/README.md

-# Selective Genetic Distance Computation for Visualizing Viral Outbreak Dynamics
+# Code base: Selective Genetic Distance Computation for Visualizing Viral Outbreak Dynamics

-## Code base

 This repository contains the code base for my Master's thesis, titled 'Selective Genetic Distance Computation for Visualising Viral Outbreak Dynamics'.
 All of the code in this repository was self-implemented and is structured as follows: